infor-design/enterprise/docs/TESTING.md

 ## Working With Visual Regression Tests

 A visual regression test will be similar to the following code snippet.
-The tests run on Travis.
+The tests run on Github Actions.
 Locally, in our development environment, we need to replicate the environment with Docker in order to capture and compare screenshots on a nearly identical machine.
 Below, we provide a guide for the setup and generation of baseline images.

 ```javascript
 // Only test visual regressions on Chrome, and the CI